 4. Keep employees working

 After a virtual session with a doctor, employees often return to work within an hour.
-MEM data shows that fewer than one percent of employees using telemedicine appointments needed to attend a follow-up in a physical office, and 100 percent returned to work the same day with either full or restricted duties.
+Missouri Employers Mutual data shows that fewer than 1% of employees using telemedicine appointments needed to attend a follow-up in a physical office, and 100% returned to work the same day with either full or restricted duties.

 5. Save money